-The Individuals with Disabilities Education Act (IDEA) guarantees the special education rights of more than 125,000 Minnesota students with disabilities.
-As required by IDEA, the division provides general program oversight and administers the mediation, complaint, and hearing processes.
+The IDEA guarantees the special education rights of more than 125,000 Minnesota students with disabilities.
+As required by the IDEA, the division provides general program oversight to districts and administers the mediation, complaint, and hearing systems.

-2013 Part B Annual State Application
+2015 Part B Annual State Application

 The 2015 Part B Annual State Application includes statements of assurances for Minnesota’s program for children with disabilities and proposed descriptions for the use of federal grant funds.